redis/redis/CLUSTER.md

 epoch.
 Once this new configuration epoch reaches the relevant Failover Coordinator, it will refuse heartbeat requests from the removed node with an error indicating the node does not exist in the system.
 This will cause a *fully joined* node to stop communication with the Failover Coordinator and its Primary.
-In case the node is a Primary, it will stop responding to client requests but keep replication connection open to prevent data loss (since it will no longer succeed in emitting a heartbeat, fail-over will soon take place).
+In case the node is a Primary which hasn't been demoted by the admin, it will stop responding to client requests but keep replication connection open to prevent data loss (since it will no longer succeed in emitting a heartbeat, fail-over will soon take place).

 #### Migrate a Shard between Failover Coordinators